 In Vienna, it is often possible to hear the Vienna Boys Choir:

 - Regularly as part of the Wiener Hofmusikkapelle at the Holy Mass in the Hofburg Chapel on Sundays (September to June).
 The ensemble is absolutely top-class: The Vienna Boys Choir and members of the Male Choir of the Vienna State Opera as well as of the Vienna Philharmonic make music in the top gallery of the Hofburgkapelle.

 - At the MuTh – that's their new concert hall, which opened in the Augarten in 2012.
-The name MuTh is an abbreviation of "Music and Theater" and its stage is home to daring music and theater productions. – A stage that offers a superb view for the 400 audience members and gives the actors almost as much space as the Vienna State Opera.
+The name MuTh is an abbreviation of “Music and Theater” and the MuTh is where daring music and theater productions by the Vienna Boys’ Choir are given a stage. – A stage that offers a superb view for the 400 audience members and gives the actors almost as much space as the Vienna State Opera.

 The MuTh is located right next to the Augartenpalais, where the Vienna Boys learn, live and sing.
-The new music center is a powerful cultural stimulus in the Augarten.
-The MuTh builds bridges: Between music and theater, tradition and experiment, great artists and - above all - the next generation.
+The music center in the Augarten provides a strong cultural stimulus and offers the ideal stage for the next generation of musicians.